chinu333/ragpython/README.md

 # Agentic Framework Implementation

-This repository demonstrates the implementation of the Agentic Framework, showcasing fifteen distinct agent capabilities.
+This repository showcases the implementation of the Agentic Framework, featuring over fifteen unique agent capabilities.
+Several agents are integrated via the MCP (Model Context Protocol) Server, and the framework also leverages the A2A Server to enable Agent-to-Agent communication.
 The agents included are:

 - **RAG Agent**
 - **SQL Agent**